mgsium/mgsium/README.md

 #### What I'm Learning Now 🌱

 * **Automata Theory**
-* **Functional Programming & Haskell** | Learning to write Haskell using Pauk Hudak's The Haskell School of Expression, and (soon) in Sixth Form, as part of studying functional programming concepts.
+* **Functional Programming & Haskell** | Learning to write Haskell using Pauk Hudak's The Haskell School of Expression.
 * **Lisp** | [Learning to write in LISP](https://github.com/mgsium/lisplog) using Peter Seibel's Practical Common Lisp

 <!--